Automatically Learning Compact Quality-aware Surrogates for Optimization Problems: Analysis of Linear Reparameterization

 \subsection{Convexity and DR-Submodularity of the Reparameterized Problem}

-In this section, we fix the predictive model and the linear reparameterization, We prove below that convexity and continuous diminishing-return (DR) submodularity~\cite{bian2017continuous} of the original function $f$ is preserved after applying reparameterization.
-This implies that the new surrogate problem can be solved by gradient descent or Frank-Wolfe~\cite{bian2016guaranteed,jaggi2013revisiting,frank1956algorithm} algorithm with an approximation guarantee.
+In this section, we assume the predictive model and the linear reparameterization are fixed.
+We prove below that convexity and continuous diminishing-return (DR) submodularity~\cite{bian2017continuous} of the original function $f$ is preserved after applying reparameterization.
+This implies that the new surrogate problem can be efficiently solved by gradient descent or Frank-Wolfe~\cite{bian2016guaranteed,jaggi2013revisiting,frank1956algorithm} algorithm with an approximation guarantee.

 \begin{restatable}[]{proposition}{preservation} If $f$ is convex, then $g_\parametrization(\newdecision, \behavior) = f(\parametrization \newdecision, \behavior) $ is convex. \end{restatable}

 \begin{restatable}[]{proposition}{submodularity} If $f$ is DR-submodular and $\parametrization \geq 0$, then $g_\parametrization(\newdecision, \behavior) = f(\parametrization \newdecision, \behavior) $ is DR-submodular. \end{restatable}